How are you planning to spend your annual bonus? Like with any cash windfall, we all want to use it wisely. But bonuses are tricky because of taxes.

 3. Invest in a “Happiness Annuity”

-If it’s not possible or advantageous to put your money only into tax-deferred accounts, use your windfall to invest create “a gift that keeps on giving.”
-You could spend it all, sure, but by investing your windfall in a well-diversified portfolio, you can create an additional source of cash flow that steadily adds to your quality of life, year after year: i.e. a happiness annuity.
+If it’s not possible or advantageous to put your money only into tax-deferred accounts, use your windfall to invest by creating “a gift that keeps on giving.”
+You could spend it all at once, sure, but by investing your bonus in a well-diversified portfolio, you can create an additional source of cash flow that steadily adds to your quality of life, year after year.
+Learn more about how to create a happiness annuity.

 Studies show that steady cash flow increases often feel better than a lump sum that’s here today, spent on the Canary Islands tomorrow.